Europe

 CEER

-• Providing experts to accompany and participate in working groups and develop joint papers
+• Making technical staff available to accompany and participate in the working groups and prepare joint work

 Working groups